sebastocorp/simple-utils-in-c/README.md

 ## Usage

-This collection of libraries are developed in [stb-style](https://github.com/nothings/stb) (header-only library), This means that you can find the declaration and definition of the structures and functions in the header.
+This collection of libraries are developed in [stb-style](https://github.com/nothings/stb) (header-only library), This means that you can find the declaration and definition of the structures and functions in the header file.

 To use the library only as a header you have to include as usual.

-Example:
 ```c
 #include "su_string_view.h"
 ```

 To include the definitions of the library you have to define the specified macro in the library.

-Example:
 ```c
 #define SU_STRING_VIEW_IMPLEMENTATION
 #include "su_string_view.h"